 Tessie provides many ways to look at your Tesla's costs.
 To easily understand them, we'll compare it to a gas car.

 Charging costs are what the electric company will charge you.
 It's the equivalent of paying for gas at a gas station.
-These costs are shown under Charging.
+These costs are shown under Charges.

 For example: Imagine that you fill up your car for $50 at a gas station.
 This is your charging cost.

 Driving costs are your charging costs that are later spent on the road.
 It's the equivalent of using gas while driving.
-These costs are shown under Driving.
+These costs are shown under Drives.

 For example: Imagine that you used up your $50 tank of gas in 5 similar drives.
 That means each drive cost $10.
 This is your driving cost.